 Age: Died at 53 (1929-1982)

-Birthplace: New York City, New York, United States of Americasee more on Vic Morrow
+Birthplace: New York City, USA, New Yorksee more on Vic Morrow

 Bill Graham was the legendary music promoter who owned the Fillmore Auditorium in San Francisco.
 He died in a weather-induced helicopter crash on October 25, 1991, as he was leaving a Huey Lewis and the News concert at the Concord Pavilion.